 You cannot have had any debt discharged under

 bankruptcy within the previous four years of filing Chapter 13.

 Under the U.S. Bankruptcy Code, nearly any individual is eligible to file

-for Chapter 13 bankruptcy in the U.S. Bankruptcy Court in Tampa.
+for Chapter 13 bankruptcy in the U.S. Bankruptcy Court.

 Eligibility requirements for filing

 Under the rules of Chapter 13 bankruptcy, you are entitled to list all

 secured and unsecured debt, including